GaMeNu/GaMeNu/README.md

 AAAHAAAHAHAHA!

-I depracate repositories faster than Sonic on Coke, but I usually don't private them, feel free to fork 'em (according to repositories' licensing terms, usually GPL v3)!
+I depracate repositories faster than Sonic on Coke, but I usually don't private them, feel free to fork 'em!
+(Keep in mind repositories' licensing terms, usually GPL v3)

 <!---
 GaMeNu/GaMeNu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.